Our Staff

 Alejandro Martínez-Cabrera

-Education and Urban Affairs EditorAlejandro Martínez-Cabrera is the education and urban affairs editor at The Texas Tribune.
-He previously worked as a digital editor at KUT.org, breaking news editor at the Austin American-Statesman and content editor at the University of Texas' Knight Center for Journalism in the Americas.
-Before that he worked as a reporter for several English- and Spanish-language publications covering the U.S.-Mexico border, drug violence, immigration, technology and public safety.
-He has a bachelor’s degree in journalism from UT, grew up in Ciudad Juárez, Mexico, and has impossibly high standards when it comes to tacos al pastor.
+Education and Urban Affairs EditorAlejandro Martínez-Cabrera is the education and urban affairs editor.
+He came to the Tribune in 2021 and is based in Austin.
+Alejandro previously worked as a digital editor at KUT.org, breaking news editor at the Austin American-Statesman and content editor at The University of Texas' Knight Center for Journalism in the Americas.
+He has also worked as a reporter for several English- and Spanish-language publications covering the U.S.-Mexico border, drug violence, immigration, technology and public safety.
+Alejandro is a native Spanish speaker and grew up in Ciudad Juárez, Mexico.
+He holds a bachelor’s degree in journalism from The University of Texas at Austin and has impossibly high standards when it comes to tacos al pastor.
 Read Articles by Alejandro Martínez-Cabrera

 -